 Groups let their owner centralize billing, and optionally administer accounts.
 Anyone that has a Backblaze account can create a Group and invite people to join it.
-Once people join the Group, the Group Administrator is responsible for paying for the Computer Backup and B2 Cloud Storage usage of anyone that has joins their Group.
-Group administrators can add and remove people as they wish, and you can have multiple Groups for different use-cases.
+Once people join the Group, the Group Administrator is responsible for paying for the Computer Backup and B2 Cloud Storage usage of anyone that has joined their Group.
+Group administrators can add and remove people as they wish, and you can have multiple Groups for different use cases.

 Who Benefits From Groups?

-- If you are the “resident IT person” for your home or family, Groups will allow you to pay for and keep track of all your family’s computer backups in one place.
+- Heads of Households: If you are the “resident IT person” for your home or family, Groups will allow you to pay for and keep track of all your family’s computer backups in one place.

-- Responsible for IT and computer services for multiple customers?
-You can use Groups to set-up and administer monthly, yearly or two-year billing per customer, all from one master account.
+- Managed Service Providers: Responsible for IT and computer services for multiple customers?
+You can use Groups to set up and administer monthly, yearly, or two year billing per customer, all from one master account.
 In addition, each Group can be set up to be managed or unmanaged as described below.